bitburner-official/bitburner-src/CONTRIBUTING.md

 ### Lots of `peer: true` lines added in `package-lock.json`

 npm version 11.6.2 has a bug that causes this.
-If you can, switch to the `24.18.0` version which is the LTS as of this writing and re-run `npm install`.
+You need to update npm and rerun `npm install`.

-See [PR #8671](https://github.com/npm/cli/pull/8671) and [Issue #8690](https://github.com/npm/cli/issues/8690) for details.
+See https://github.com/npm/cli/pull/8671 and https://github.com/npm/cli/issues/8690 for details.

 ### Unrelated failed Jest tests